 When he was about twelve years old, a fellow classmate at LaSalle Academy helped him in a fight against several English boys.
 It was during this fight that Grandmaster Lau first saw Wing Chun in action.
 He was so impressed by what he saw that he immediately found a school to learn the system.
 Master Jiu Wan accepted him as a student, and he began to train in secret, fearful that his mother would discover that he was training in another style.

 Grandmaster Lau trained with Jiu Wan until age nineteen, when he left Hong Kong to come to America.
-He soon opened his school in an area of Brooklyn known as Flatbush and became a respected instructor.
+He settled and soon opened his school in Brooklyn, NY at 1000 Flatbush Ave and became a respected instructor.
 As Grandmaster Lau got to know the local merchants, he discovered that crime in his neighborhood was widespread.
-He decided to use his Wing Chun skills to clean up his neighborhood of the drugs and crime which had become so prevalent.
+He decided to use his Wing Chun skills to clean up his neighborhood of the gangs, drugs and crime which had become so prevalent.
 He soon became well known and appreciated as a vigilante, both by the shopkeepers and the police.

 During the NYC blackout in 1977, Grandmaster Lau and his disciples patrolled the neighborhood, protecting it from the looting and theft which occurred throughout the rest of the city.
 For these actions in preserving the neighborhood, he was awarded the Certification of Recognition from the New York City Police Department.

-As his reputation began to spread, he came to the attention of retired General Mitchell Livingston WerBell III, a world famous counter-terrorist specialist, OSS operative, Soldier of Fortune, Paramilitary Trainer and firearms engineer, who was scouting for instructors for his counter-terrorist training camp, SIONICS in Powder Springs, Georgia.
-Sigung Lau accepted the General's offer and left NY to move to Georgia to begin his new life.
-While at SIONICS, he trained the students in hand-to-hand combat, unconventional weapons, night operations and evasive driving techniques.
-Grandmaster Lau so impressed the General with his abilities that he soon became the camp's chief instructor and the General's personal bodyguard.
+As his reputation began to spread, he came to the attention of retired General Mitchell Livingston WerBell III, a world famous counter-terrorist specialist, OSS operative, Soldier of Fortune, Paramilitary Trainer and firearms engineer, who was scouting for instructors for his counter-terrorist training camp, SIONICS, in Powder Springs, Georgia.
+As an instructor and operator for SIONICS, Grandmaster Lau adopted his Wing Chun skills to the arena of warfare.
+He trained the students in hand-to-hand combat, unconventional weapons, night operations and evasive driving techniques.
+He so impressed the General with his abilities that he soon became the camp's chief instructor and the General's personal bodyguard.

 Shortly after General WerBell's death in 1983, Grandmaster Lau again opened a Wing Chun academy, this time in Smyrna, Georgia.
-His school and his reputation grew in the Atlanta area, and he was often featured in news specials, magazine and newspaper articles.
+He has taught Wing Chun for over 40 years, teaching both at his academy, and also using his skills to train the Fulton County (Atlanta) Sheriff's Special Emergency Response Teams.
+His school and his reputation has grown in the Atlanta area, and he was often featured in news specials, magazine and newspaper articles.

 Sifu Michael Militano

-In 1981, Sifu Militano achieved the level of Chief Instructor and was left in full charge.
-In 1992, he was awarded the rank of Master Instructor by his Sifu.
-Among his accomplishments, he was a founder of the Unified Martial Arts Federation (UMAF).
-He presented the sold out performance "Masters in Action" in 1992, and was one of the original Co-Publishers for Action Martial Arts Magazine.
-Sifu Militano has also volunteered his time and expertise at the Queens Lighthouse Home for the Blind, hosted a number of Annual Open Martial Arts tournaments with the Boys Club of New York and taught at the NYPD Tactical Training Unit.
+He cofounded the Unified Martial Arts Federation (UMAF) and was one of the original co-publishers for Action Martial Arts Magazine.
+Sifu Militano has volunteered his time at the Queens Lighthouse Home for the Blind, hosted a number of Annual Open Martial Arts tournaments with the Boys Club of New York and taught at the NYPD Tactical Training Unit.